What Does "Beautiful Architecture" Really Mean?

 Andrea Palladio, Villa Rotonda

-Andrea Palladio, Villa Rotonda, Vecenza
+Andrea Palladio, Villa Rotonda, Vicenza

 Christmas in a Chalet

-Huntington Library in Berkeley.
+The Huntington Library, Berkeley.

-Broken landmarks
+Broken Landmarks

 The walls of the Cathedral of the Protection of the Holy Virgin